-Do you do lap bands?
-It is usually the first thing that I am asked when telling people that I am a Bariatric surgeon.
-I am very passionate about what I do, and often explain to friends and family that (almost) no surgeon in Australia performs laparoscopic adjustable gastric bands (lap bands) anymore.
+Do you do gastric or lap bands?
+It’s usually the first thing I’m asked when telling people that I’m a Bariatric surgeon.
+I am very passionate about what I do, and often explain to friends and family that (almost) no surgeon in Australia performs gastric (lap) bands anymore.

-It is important to note that the number of lap bands placed in Australia is almost zero!
-It was a common form of surgery but is no longer recommended due to intolerance and high revision rates.
-Lap bands also have poor long-term weight loss outcomes compared with other bariatric surgeries.
+The number of gastric (lap) bands placed in Australia is almost zero.
+While it was a common form of surgery in the past, it is no longer recommended due to intolerance and high revision rates.
+Gastric bands also have poor long-term weight loss outcomes compared with other bariatric surgeries.
 The number being removed though is significant.
 Most lap bands need removal by 10 years.

-There is still a lot of information on surgeon’s websites, as well as over google, and I think this may be because lap bands are still being searched for.
-There are also a lot of people in Adelaide, South Australia and even around Australia who still have their lap band in.
+There is still a lot of information on surgeon’s websites and google, and I think this may be because lap bands are still being searched for.
+There are also a lot of people in Australia who still have their lap band in.

-If you currently have a lap band in and are having issues, please come and see Dr Balalis and the team – some people have not had their band looked at in many years!
+If you currently have a gastric or lap band in and are having issues, please come and see Dr Balalis and the team to discuss gastric band removal.
+Some people have not had their band looked at in many years.

 All surgeries come with their own risks and benefits, but there are now very safe and more effective weight-loss procedures available.
 These include the sleeve gastrectomy, one anastomosis gastric bypass and Roux-en-Y gastric bypass, all surgeries which Dr Balalis offers.

-WHY DR BALALIS DOES NOT OFFER LAP BANDS
+WHY DR BALALIS DOES NOT OFFER GASTRIC (LAP) BANDS

 Most often a Lap band will eventually have to be replaced or removed.
 Medical devices often have a shelf life, and this includes the gastric band.
 Many patients have the band removed because it slips or deteriorates to the point of needing replacement surgery.
 The short-term results for Lap banding patients seem positive, but over time people may experience weight gain or other complications.